cds-snc/simplify-privacy-statements-V2/terraform/azure/readme.md

 - **docker_image** (ex: mycdsservice/node-app)
 - **docker_image_tag** (ex: latest)

+The name variable will be used to name various resources:

+- The Resource Group name will be in the form: `[ServiceName]-resources-RG`
+- The Container registry will be in the form: `[ServiceName]`
+- The App Service Plan name will be in the form: `[ServiceName]-asp`
+- The App Service name will be in the form: `[ServiceName]-appservice`

 Run terraform init with the backend config from previous step:

 `terraform init -backend-config=backend.tfvars`